edlansiaux/orthoai-v2/README.md

 **Why this structure?**
 The academic contribution (architectures, evaluation protocol, benchmark) is fully reproducible from this repository.
-The *clinical calibration* — the exact biomechanical constants, composite scoring weights, and staging parameters — constitutes the proprietary IP of [Orthalytix SRL](https://orthalytix.com) and is licensed separately.
+The *clinical calibration* — the exact biomechanical constants, composite scoring weights, and staging parameters — constitutes a proprietary IP and is licensed separately.

 This mirrors the model used by OpenAI (released GPT-2 architecture, not weights or RLHF pipeline), Mistral (released architecture + weights, not fine-tuning data), and MongoDB